bluelibs/bluelibs/packages/x/README.md

 <br />
 <br />

-The X-Framework generator is a command-line utility which enables you to write code the X-Framework with incredible speed bost provided by the X-Framework Bundle by BlueLibs.
+The X-Framework generator is a command-line utility which enables you to write code the X-Framework with the incredible speed boost provided by the X-Framework Bundle by BlueLibs.

 ## Install